akwohlgenant/akwohlgenant.github.io/_posts/2020-05-03-rwinedata.md

 ### Introduction

-Many people around the world enjoy wine.
+Like .
 There are hundreds of varieties of wine produced in countries ranging from Armenia to Uruguay.
 A number of websites and periodicals compile information about wines in order to help consumers choose wines and learn more about them.
 The magazine